com-480-data-visualization/data-visualization-project-2021-poso/README.md

 *Tweets datasets*
 - [Covid19 Tweets](https://www.kaggle.com/gpreda/covid19-tweets), by Gabriel Preda

-Note : the news dataset concerning covid are all trying to laber fake/true news.
+Note : the news dataset concerning covid are all trying to label fake/true news.
 In fact, fake news are really a concern during those times, but it is not our purpose to try to classify the news, so we will simply ignore the fake/true label.

 ### Problematic